theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/destinations/microsoft-fabric-onelake.md

 ### Authentication

 The {{ page.meta.title }} destination uses [Microsoft Entra ID](https://www.microsoft.com/en-us/security/business/identity-access/microsoft-entra-id) for authentication.
-Register Microsoft OneLake as an application in Entra ID and cofigure OneLake to use the registered application.
+Register Microsoft OneLake as an application in Entra ID and configure OneLake to use the registered application.

 #### Tenant ID
 Enter the Directory (tenant) ID of the registered app.